ga-wdi-quizzes/week-08/README.md

 **Your answer:**

 > The answer is A.  The "ng-app" directive initiates Angular and allows Angular to operate within the element it is invoked on and all that element's child elements.
-In A it's invoked on the <html> tag and will thus operate on the entire site.
-In B it will only operate within the <head> element, and in C it will only operate within the <div> it is invoked in.
+In A it's invoked on the "html" tag and will thus operate on the entire site.
+In B it will only operate within the "head" element, and in C it will only operate within the "div" it is invoked in.

 ### A:
 ```html